crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 ## The benchmarks

-I benchmarked four workloads across every combination of concurrency model, concurrency (5 to 100), and process count (1, 2, 6).
-Each configuration ran 5 times, median reported.
-Total concurrency was capped at 60 for both modes to keep the comparison fair.
+I benchmarked four workloads across every combination of concurrency (5 to 100), process count (1, 2, 6), and execution mode.
+Five runs each, median reported, total concurrency capped at 60 to keep things fair.

 The workloads: